survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 * `--profile` to capture timing-related information.
 This is optional, but good to set.
 * `--json` to make webpack output statistics.

-Here’s the line of code you need to pipe the output to a file:
+Here's the line of code you need to pipe the output to a file:

 **package.json**